 While allowing room for the natural flow of conversation is important, completely winging it is a risky approach.

-Think of some strategic questions to ask your mentor and conversation topics you’d like to talk about before your meeting.
+Think of some strategic questions to ask your mentor and certain high-level mentoring discussion topics you’d like to talk about before your meeting.
 Even better, give your mentor access to the questions in advance using a collaborative meeting agenda.
 This will give your mentor the opportunity to show up prepared to speak to your questions and address your specific experiences.

 What are good questions to ask a mentor?